Steven Spielberg, Rita Moreno gush about Ariana DeBose, talk Afro-Latinx casting in 'West Side Story'

 “I know I needed to do [West Side Story] again because it does address the whole Latino question in a very, very much more honest way,” she continued. “…[The Broadway adaption] was incredible, but they didn’t address the social part as much as they might have.
 Now, we have a very socially conscious West Side Story. …The dialogue has changed somewhat, but the awareness has changed enormously.”

 West Side Story is available to watch now in theaters.
-Fan can watch theGrio‘s interviews with Spielberg and Zegler above.
+Fan can watch theGrio‘s interviews with Spielberg, Zegler and Moreno above.

 Have you subscribed to the Grio podcasts, ‘Dear Culture’ or Acting Up?